 Differences Between Elastic and Inelastic Demand

-Elastic demand refers to the adverse change in the quantity of a product on account of the minute changes in the price of that particular product and it denotes how demand and supply respond to each other due to price, income levels, etc whereas inelastic demand signifies the demand for a particular product or service that remains constant and remains unaffected with the changes in price.
+Elastic demand refers to the adverse change in the quantity of a product on account of the minute changes in the price of that particular product.
+It denotes how demand and supply respond to each other due to cost, income levels, etc. In contrast, inelastic demand signifies the demand for a particular product or service that remains constant and unaffected by changes in price.

-In economics two of the most basic terms are supply and demand and the entire subject revolves around them.
-In this article, we will discuss one type of classification of demand, namely elastic demand and inelastic demand.
-This type of classification is based on the elasticity of demand which refers to how the demand reacts to a change in another factor which can be price, income level, or any other substitute available.
-However, the price is the most commonly used factor used to illustrate elasticity and as such we will also use it for this article.
-The measure of elasticity of demand based on price is called price elasticity which is determined by dividing the percentage change in quantity (∆Q/Q) by percentage change in price (∆P/P) which is represented as
+In Economics, two of the most basic terms are supply and demand.
+The entire subject revolves around them.
+This article will discuss one classification of demand, namely, elastic demand and inelastic demand.
+This type of classification is based on the elasticity of demand, which refers to how the demand reacts to a change in another factor: price, income level, or any other substitute available.
+However, the price is the most commonly used factor used to illustrate elasticity, and as such, we will also use it for this article.
+The measure of elasticity of demand based on price is called price elasticity which is determined by dividing the percentage change in quantity (∆Q/Q) by the percentage change in price (∆P/P), which is represented as: -

-Elastic demand for a product is a situation in which a slight change in the price of the product will lead to an appreciable change in the demand for the product and such a scenario is observed when there is a substitute.
-Let us take the example of tea and coffee where both are the substitute for each other.
-Say, people prefer coffee over tea when the price of coffee is lower than that of tea.
-However, as the price of coffee increases more and more people start to shift to tea and vice versa.
+Elastic demand for a product is a situation in which a slight change in the product's price will lead to an appreciable difference in the demand for the product.
+Such a scenario is observed when there is a substitute.
+Let us take the example of tea and coffee, where both are the substitute for each other.
+People prefer coffee over tea when the price of coffee is lower than that of tea.
+However, as the cost of coffee increases, more and more people divert towards tea and vice versa.
 This situation is a perfect example of an elastic demand for a product.
 The price elasticity of demand for the elastic product is more than equal to one as the percentage change in demand is greater than the percentage change in price.

-Now when the price of gasoline increases, the impact on the demand for gasoline is insignificant as it doesn’t decline much.
-This is due to the fact that there are very few good substitutes for gasoline and as such consumers have to buy the gasoline even at relatively higher prices.
-This situation is an example of an inelastic demand for a product.
-The price elasticity of demand for the inelastic product is less than one as the percentage change in demand is less than the percentage change in price.
+Now, when gasoline prices increase, the impact on the gasoline demand is insignificant as it does not decline much.
+However, since there are very few good gasoline substitutes, consumers have to buy the gasoline even at relatively higher prices.
+This situation is an example of inelastic demand for a product.
+Therefore, the price elasticity of demand for the inelastic product is less than one as the percentage change in demand is less than the percentage change in price.

 Elastic vs Inelastic Demand Infographics

-Let’s see the top differences between elastic vs inelastic demand.
+Let us see the top differences between elastic demand and inelastic demand: -

 Key Differences

-- In the case of elastic demand, the demand remains very volatile and changes significantly with the change in price, while in the case of inelastic, the demand is very sticky and doesn’t exhibit the appreciable change in response to price change.
+- In the case of elastic demand, the demand remains very volatile and changes significantly with the price change.
+While in the case of inelastic, the demand is very sticky and does not exhibit an appreciable difference in response to price change.

-- In the case of elastic demand, there is a substitute easily available while that is not the case when it comes to inelastic demand.
-Substitute provides the option to switch whenever the price changes.
+- In the case of elastic demand, there is a substitute easily available.
+In contrast, that is not the case for inelastic demand.
+The substitutes provide the option to switch whenever the price changes.

 - Also, the necessity of a person defines what the type of demand is.
-A luxury item is part of the elastic demand, while a necessary item forms part of inelastic demand.
-People are ready to pay higher prices for the necessary item.
+A luxury item is part of the elastic demand, while an essential thing forms part of inelastic demand.
+People are ready to pay higher prices for the necessary items.

-- In the case of elastic demand, price and total revenue move in opposite direction i.e. since the decline in demand is greater than the increase in price which would result in lower revenue (= Price * Demand) and vice versa.
-While in the case of inelastic demand, both move in the same direction i.e. since the decline in demand is lower than the increase in price which would result in increased revenue and vice versa.
+- In the case of elastic demand, price and total revenue move in the opposite direction, i.e., since the decline in demand is greater than the price increase, resulting in lower revenue (= Price * Demand) and vice versa.
+While in the case of inelastic demand, both move in the same direction, i.e., since the decline in demand is lower than the price increase, which may result in increased revenue and vice versa.

 Elastic vs Inelastic Demand Comparative Table